acts-project/acts/docs/core/eventdata/tracks.md

 The components are accessed by a hash of the name of the component.
 This hash can be calculated from a string at compile-time, if the string is known at compile time.
-The difference between the two component acccess signatures is that in the first case, the hash of the component is guaranteed to be evaluated at compile-time, since it is given to the `component` function as a template argument.
+The difference between the two component access signatures is that in the first case, the hash of the component is guaranteed to be evaluated at compile-time, since it is given to the `component` function as a template argument.
 A third option is available to access components: see